YPares/envil/README.md

      |_____/
 ```

-**envil** forges Nix flakes.

-This is a tool to:
+`envil` is a tool to:

 - generate simple Nix flakes from a simple yaml description of a set of environments (see for instance [here](./examples/statedir/envil-state.yaml)),
-- switch to a specific environment (add the tools that an env contains to your `PATH` and remove those of the previously activated env),
+- switch to a specific environment (add the tools that this env contains to your `PATH`, and remove those of the previously activated env),
 - start a subshell with a specific env activated.

 In the Nix ecosystem, a _flake_ is a file that describes a set of tools and programs ("outputs") for various possible systems,